Electric Scooter Hire Tenerife – Your 2023 Guide

 Always wear a helmet

 If you look around you’ll do well to find anyone wearing a helmet while riding an e-scooter in Tenerife.
 The rules state you should wear one, but that’s more to cover the guys renting them out.
-You can get one from the guys that off daily e-scooter rental, but if you’re using the Hopp app you’ll need to source your own.
+You can get one from the guys that offer daily e-scooter rental, but if you’re using the Hopp app you’ll need to source your own.
 But in reality, you’re very unlikely to be punished if you don’t wear one, just be aware that you should be.

 Adults only